 Also, get into the habit of turning pot handles toward the stove whenever you’re cooking so that your child can’t pull them.
 Older children should not be able to easily access candles, cigarettes, or other items that may put them in direct contact with fire.

 Falls are another common cause of child injuries in Florida.
 While infants and toddlers may fall from bed and changing tables, older kids typically fall when they’re riding their bike, scooter, or another device.
 They may also fall at a public property such as a shopping mall or amusement park if the floors or grounds is slippery and other hazards are on the property.
 Falls often lead to cuts and bruises, head injuries, sprains and fractures, and back injuries.

 An injury to a child can be serious, and the consequences can last a lifetime.
-If your child recently suffered harm and you believe someone else is legally responsible, contact the Law Offices of David I. Fuchs today and
+If your child recently suffered harm and you believe someone else is legally responsible, contact David I. Fuchs, Injury & Accident Lawyer, P.A. today and